bubbles

 What Are Lice?

-For children and students, head lice are the most common form of this insect.
+For children and students, head lice are the most common form of lice.
 This is due to students’ proximity and shared belongings throughout the school day.
 You may not even realize a student has them, creating a problem before anyone can stop it.

 How Does It Spread?

 Lice can spread through close contact and even transfer through various belongings.
-Children playing close together and swapping jackets and such at school may pass the insect back and forth without realizing it.
-Often, teachers and parents cannot stop the spread soon enough because they have no way of knowing until it is discovered on a child’s head.
+Children playing close together and swapping jackets and such at school may pass the lice back and forth without realizing it.
+Often, teachers and parents cannot stop the spread of lice soon enough because they have no way of knowing until it is discovered on a child’s head.

 How Do You Treat It?

-Once you have discovered it on your child’s head, keeping them home from school until they are gone is essential.
-This way, you do not have to worry about the problem of transferring it to other children.
+Once you have discovered lice on your child’s head, keeping them home from school until the lice are gone is essential.
+This way, you do not have to worry about the lice transferring to other children as well.
 There are multiple ways to treat head lice, such as nonprescription products and topical prescriptions.
-Start with the OTC topical treatments and pick out the nits from the hair.
+Start with the OTC topical treatments followed by picking out the nits from the hair.
 If they do not work, we can call in a topical medicine.
-There is a salon that will wash and pick the nits out, guaranteed as well – call us for details.
+There is a salon that will wash and pick the nits out, guaranteed as well- call us for details.

 Handling insects in your child’s hair is something no parent wants to encounter.
-The more you understand how it can spread, the better your chance of avoiding it.
-While it does not harm your child, it can be irritating and cause school absences.
+The more you understand how lice can spread, the better your chance of avoiding it.
+While it does not do your child any harm, it can be irritating and cause school absence.
 With the school year still in full swing, we are here to keep those incidents to a minimum through education.
 Do you think your child may have lice?
 We can help you figure it out and determine the best course of action moving forward.
 Check out our website or give us a call for more information.